 Judith Glynn never intended to become a dedicated writer when she chose a nighttime creative-writing class over belly dancing.
 She simply wanted a distraction from her disintegrating marriage.
 Her first assignment – Confidence.
 That’s all You Need in Life – received a D. But her passion for the craft ignited her soul and innate talent, enough to take her on a successful writing journey for three decades and counting.

 Her travel-writing specialty surfaced after a trip to Ireland and subsequent publication in The Washington Post.
 That and numerous articles led to a five-year, monthly shopping column in The Chicago Sun Times and other newspapers.
 Spain eventually became a focus and where her discerning writer’s eye captured the local flavor.
 However, after hours logged in flight and new destinations produced only a nonchalant shrug, she closed her notebook to build a successful entrepreneurial career in New York City.
 But she still wrote because life wasn’t complete without writing a story – if only for herself.

 When her need to write travel articles surfaced again, she hit the road to write for the Web.
 She also tackled a novel.
 A Collector of Affections: Tales from a Woman’s Heart entwines fiction with travelers’ secrets and lively descriptions of Spain, Portugal, New York City and Rhode Island.

 Her second book The Street or Me: A New York Story is a raw, riveting read about her encounter with a homeless woman in New York and their journey that returned the woman to her family in Italy.

-Judith is a member of ARIA (Association of Rhode Island Authors) and IFWTWA (International Food, Wine and Travel Writers Association).
+Judith is a member of ARIA (Association of Rhode Island Authors).
 She has homes in New York City and Providence, Rhode Island.
 Her greatest joy is being a mother to four grown children and grandmother to six.

 For more information about Judith and a full press kit for both books, click here.